-If you enjoy riding a bike, you've probably noticed that a wheel isn't turning quite right.
-Maybe it vibrates, rubs against the brakes, or just doesn't feel as smooth as it should.
-This is usually a sign that you need to true your bike wheel.
-While it may sound complicated, don't worry, it's not as difficult as it sounds and can save you a lot of trouble.
+If you enjoy cycling, you've probably noticed that one of your wheels isn't turning quite right.
+Perhaps it vibrates, rubs against the brakes, or simply doesn't feel as smooth as it should.
+This is usually a sign that you need to truing your bike wheel.
+Although it may sound complicated, don't worry; it's not as difficult as it seems and can save you a lot of trouble.

-In this Shad Bikes guide we are going to talk about why it is important that your wheels are well centered, what happens if they are not and how you can fix it.
+In this Shad Bikes guide, we'll talk about why it's important to keep your wheels properly centered, what happens if they aren't, and how to fix it.

-Why does it matter to center the bike wheel?
+Why is it important to center the bike wheel?

-The short answer: because it makes your bike run better.
+The short answer: because it makes your bike ride better.
 But if you think about it a little more, there are several compelling reasons:

 -